mother-of-all-self-hosting/mash-playbook/docs/services/garage.md

 ansible-playbook -i inventory/hosts setup.yml --tags=create-bucket --extra-key "bucket=<bucketname> keyname=<keyname>"
 ```

-arage is very versatile so make sure to check out the [documentation](https://garagehq.deuxfleurs.fr/documentation/quick-start/).
+Garage is very versatile so make sure to check out the [documentation](https://garagehq.deuxfleurs.fr/documentation/quick-start/).
 You can always execute you own commands by ssh-ing to the server and running

 ```
 docker exec -it <any_node_name> /garage <command>